acend/helm-basics-training/content/en/docs/07/_index.md

 ---

 Let's create a bit more complex Chart.

+In this Lab we are covering folling topics:

+* 7.1 Deploy the Chart as it is
+* 7.2

 We already prepared a Helm chart skeleton for this, you can clone the Chart with following command:
 `git clone <url> lab7 && cd lab7`
 Let's have a closer look at its directory structure and components.
 The Chart consists of the following files and folders: